PriyaD17/Pdf2Mp3/README.md

      ```bash
      python pdf2mp3.py input.pdf output.mp3
      ```
+    Replace `input.pdf` with the name of your PDF file and `output.mp3` with the desired name for the audio file.

 3. The MP3 file will be generated in the same directory.

 ## Acknowledgments